 The Mendoza program is offered in partnership with CELE (Centro de Español como Lengua Extranjera), an institute dedicated to teaching Spanish as a foreign language.
 CELE is located within the Universidad Nacional de Cuyo, Mendoza’s large regional university, and HWS students have complete access to University life, including a wide range of student organizations and activities.
 CELE arranges courses and a variety of excursions for our program, through which students will enhance their Spanish language proficiency and explore issues of development and the historical, political, and socioeconomic realities of Argentina and neighboring countries in the Southern Cone.

-All students will take three courses offered through CELE and UN Cuyo.
-This includes a Spanish language course (according to their level of proficiency) and two classes taught in English: History and Culture of Argentina and Argentina and its Neighbors.
-In addition, students will take one course offered by the HWS faculty director.
+All students will take two courses offered by the HWS Faculty Director and two additional courses offered through CELE and UN Cuyo.
+This includes a Spanish language course (according to their level of proficiency) and one class taught in English: History and Culture of Argentina.

 History and Culture of Argentina (1 credit)